Liberty Reservoir Watershed

 A small watershed action plan (SWAP) identifies strategies to bring a small watershed into compliance with water quality criteria.
 Strategies go beyond traditional government capital projects and include actions in partnership with local watershed associations, citizen awareness campaigns and volunteer activities.

-A SWAP is currently being developed for the Liberty Reservoir watershed.
+The draft Liberty Reservoir watershed SWAP is now available for public comment.
 For more information, please call 410-887-5683.

 To participate in volunteer activities contact a nearby watershed association.
 For the Liberty Reservoir watershed contact the Friends of Patapsco Valley and Heritage Greenway.